 - 1. The green READY light should be on.
-If it is off refer to section P. - 2.
-Enter your access code.
+If it is off refer to section P. - Enter your access code.
 The red ARMED light will turn on.
-The green READY light will turn off or begin blinking if the system was programmed to report closings.
+The green READY light will turn off.

 Depending on system programming you may hear.